brunetton/GitlabTimesync/README.md

 # Future ideas

 - to add support to multiple projects, we could use Hamster tags/activities.
 For example, `#123 - this is a bug@project1` and `#123 - this is a bug@project2` could differentiate 2 different projects `project1` and `project2`

+# Bonus script: stop_current_activity.py

+I included a "bonus script": `stop_current_activity.py` that automatically stop current activity.
+I use this script with systemd to stop tracking when I put my computer in sleep mode.